Angels Support AIDS Assistance Program

-AIDS Assistance Program’s (AAP) Jeanette Rockefeller Program Kick-Off party opened the 2017-2018 season with a private cocktail event at Colony 29 in Palm Springs to welcome new and returning Angels who support the AIDS Assistance Program – Food Samaritans.
+AAP – Food Samaritans (AAP) Jeannette Rockefeller Program Kick-Off party opened the 2017-2018 season with a private cocktail event at the Willows in Palm Springs to welcome new and returning Angels who support AIDS Assistance Program – Food Samaritans.

 The event is one of AAP’s main fundraising drives that enables the organization to continue to provide monthly food vouchers for low-income individuals who are living with HIV/AIDS and other chronic illnesses.
 Ariana Savalas, daughter of the famed late actor Telly Savalas, entertained the audience with her performance of sultry swing era music.
 Savalas is a singer, dancer, songwriter, multi-instrumentalist, and comedienne extraordinaire.